 Percutaneous discectomy is considered a low-risk pain management treatment that decreases pain, improves mobility and eliminates the need for traditional back surgery procedures.
 The procedure is also linked to less scarring in patients.

 The most common complaint individuals express is mild back pain at the injection site following the procedure.
 Some patients may experience spinal cord compression, bleeding or infection.

-If you suffer from a lumbar herniated disc and want more information on percutaneous discectomy, contact PAIN DOCTOR Pain & Regenerative Medicine located in the Arlington, Fort Worth and Dallas, Texas area.
+If you suffer from a lumbar herniated disc and want more information on percutaneous discectomy, contact OPTIMAL Pain & Regenerative Medicine located in the Arlington, Fort Worth and Dallas, Texas area.